How can you prepare child relocation from or within Chile? What if your child has been relocated without your consent?

 Child abduction: Chile

-Chile is a party to the Hague Convention on Child Abduction.
+Chile is a party to the Hague Convention on Child Abduction since 1994.

-If you don’t know the adress of your child, the Central Authority can help you to locate your child, using the assistance of several organisations.
+If you don’t know the address of your child, the Central Authority can help you to locate your child, using the assistance of several organisations.

 The first stage of the court procedure is a conciliation call, where the parties and their lawyers meet with a court official (psychologist or social worker) who intervenes to see the possibilities of reaching an agreement.
 If there is an agreement, this will be enforce through the court.
 If there is no agreement, the court procedure continues, usually on the same day.

 In Chile child abduction can be delt with by the regular courts that deal with family cases.
 There is a special procedure at the courts for the return applications, that is abbreviated, to ensure the speed and urgency of the process.
 The procedure will take 6 to 12 weeks and includes at least one hearing.
 In Chile the general rule in the Family Court is that all children who are a part of a trial where their interests are involved, are appointed a curator ad litem.

 The appeal against the court’s decision will take 3 to 6 months.